Hands-On Exercise, Step 3: Aggregating the data¶

 # and "land_mask" which is included, but not necessary for our further analysis.

-ds_tas = ds_tas.drop('tas')
+ds_tas = ds_tas.drop_vars('tas')

-ds_tas = ds_tas.drop('land_mask')
+ds_tas = ds_tas.drop_vars('land_mask')

-Create map of pixels onto polygons¶
+Create map of pixels onto polygons#

 We need to create a weight map of pixels to polygons.
 For each polygon, we need to know which pixels overlap it and by how much.